+6.X.3 Procedures

-6.X.3 Procedures6.x.3.2 UE detectable IMS emergency session
+6.x.3.1 non-UE detectable IMS emergency session

-Figure 6.x.3.2-1: UE Detectable IMS Emergency session

-0. For UEs accessing via NB-IoT(GEO), the MME shall support indicating emergency bearer service capability through the Emergency Service Support indicator, and an NB-IoT-NTN cell may broadcast emergency service support in system information (when accessing via NB-IoT(GEO), the UE detects this indication in Access Stratum system broadcasts).
+Option 1：IMS inform the UE of the emergency session(Applicable to both roaming and non-roaming)

-UE initiates an emergency call session request over the emergency call PDN via NB-IoT NTN access.
-The INVITE message carries the emergency service URN in the Request-URI header field and includes the UE's geographical location information (e.g., Coarse location, GNSS).
+The UE initiates a normal call session request message via NB-IoT NTN access.

-2. According to the emergency service URN and UE’s geographical location information, P-CSCF triggers interaction with EPC to verify the UE’s geographical location information.

-3. The P-CSCF identifies the call as an emergency call based on the called number and sends an AAR to the PCRF to request the establishment of a dedicated bearer for the emergency call.
-The message carries the Service-URN AVP indicating an emergency call and includes the UE's geographical location information (e.g., GNSS).
+The P-CSCF in the IMS identifies the session as an emergency call based on the UE's called number and replies to the UE with a response (e.g. SIP 380) indicating an emergency call.

-4. The PCRF performs emergency call service validation and generates QoS rules for GEO IMS emergency calls based on the user access type (RAT Type="NB-IoT(GEO)") and the emergency indication.
-PCRF sends the RAR to P-GW, includes the GEO IMS emergency calls QoS rules.

-5. The P-GW returns an RAA to the PCRF after the establishment of a dedicated bearer for GEO IMS emergency voice calls.

-6. The PCRF returns AAA to the P-CSCF, includes the user location information (UE geographical location) and verification result provided by the PCRF.

-7. The P-CSCF forwards the INVITE to the E-CSCF, including the verified UE geographical location information.

-8. The E-CSCF queries local routing tables using the UE’s geographical location information to determine the address of the emergency call center and routes the emergency call to the appropriate PSAP.

-9–11.
-Subsequent emergency call setup procedures continue, resulting in the successful establishment of the emergency call between the UE and the PSAP.

-6.x.3.3 non-UE detectable IMS emergency session

-Option 1：IMS inform UE emergency session
+Upon receiving the emergency indication from the network, the UE establishes an Emergency PDN connection to the EPC (using the Emergency APN) .

+After establish Emergency PDN connection, UE performs an IMS emergency registration.

-1. The UE initiates a normal call session request message via NB-IoT NTN access.2.
-The P-CSCF in the IMS identifies the session as an emergency call based on the UE's called number and replies to the UE with a response (e.g. SIP 380) indicating an emergency call.3.
-Upon receiving the 380 response indicating an emergency call, UE resend INVITE request to initiates an emergency call session, the subsequent procedures are same to UE detectable IMS emergency session .
+The UE resend INVITE request to initiates an emergency call session, the subsequent procedures are same to UE detectable IMS emergency session .

-Option 2：IMS continue the session and establish dedicated-bearer for Emergency call
+Option 2：IMS continue the session and establish dedicated-bearer for Emergency call( Non-roaming scenario and roaming with Local Breakout)

-The UE sends a call request through a normal IMS signaling bearer, where the dialed number is an emergency call number (e.g., 110 or 911).
+The UE sends a call request through a normal IMS signaling bearer, where the dialed number is an emergency call number (e.g., 110 or 911), without indicating it as an emergency call.

-Upon receiving the request, the P-CSCF recognizes the dialed number as an emergency number and interacts with the PCRF to establish an emergency call bearer.The emergency call bearer establishment follows the same process as described in step 3 to step 6 of the UE-detectable emergency call bearer setup procedure.
+Upon receiving the request, the P-CSCF recognizes the dialed number as an emergency number and interacts with the PCRF to establish an emergency call bearer.The emergency call bearer establishment follows the same process as described in UE-detectable emergency call bearer setup procedure.
 After establishment, the P-CSCF forwards the INVITE message to the E-CSCF.